cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 overflow and underflow of integer arithmetic, and other such errors that are aimed to disrupt the encoder.

-Protocols that are used in a security context should be defined in such a way that potential multiple interpretations are reliably reduced to a single interpretation.
+Protocols should be defined in such a way that potential multiple interpretations are reliably reduced to a single interpretation.
 For example, an attacker could make use of invalid input such as duplicate keys in maps, or exploit different precision in processing numbers to make one application base its decisions on a different interpretation than the one that will be used by a second application.
-To facilitate consistent interpretation, encoder and decoder implementations used in such contexts should provide at least one strict mode of operation ({{strict-mode}}).
+To facilitate consistent interpretation, encoder and decoder implementations should provide a validity checking mode of operation ({{validity-checking}}).
+Note, however, that a generic decoder cannot know about all requirements that an application poses on its input data; it is therefore not relieving the application from performing its own input checking.
+Also, since the set of defined tag numbers evolves, the application may employ a tag number that is not yet supported for validity checking by the generic decoder it uses.
+Generic decoders therefore need to provide documentation which tag numbers they support and what validity checking they can provide for each of them as well as for basic CBOR validity (UTF-8 checking, duplicate map key checking).

 --- back